 My story is a little unique actually, one that I wouldn’t dream of writing as you’d likely get bored after the 5th page but to summarise, like everyone in that position, I was sick of hating myself.
 Sick and tired of feeling miserable, so I literally woke up one day and thought “F*** it, let’s put this to bed” and got to work in the gym.
 It wasn’t easy and it wasn’t fun, but it taught me a lot about myself and to anyone reading this who may be in that position, please do reach out and talk if you feel like you want advice on how to get started.

-You’ve also spoke out about mental health and how its taboo amongst men, in what ways could this can be changed?
+You’ve also spoken out about mental health and how its taboo amongst men, in what ways could this can be changed?

 Yeah, especially in the UK, we have this tradition of keeping a “stiff upper lip”.
 This means to never air your emotions or to express times of difficulty, and it primarily seems to be us men who are abiding.
 The actions of change here are simple, we just need to talk.
 I’m not saying we all need to head to a bar and sit holding hands whilst having a cry, I’m saying if you’re going through things, your boys should have your back & you should be able to just say “bro, you know, things haven’t been easy lately”.
 In the UK alone almost 14 men commit suicide per day and I strongly believe, the vast majority of these could be prevented by just airing your thoughts and knowing you’ve got your boys in your corner fighting with you.